Birmingham, Alabama

 The Buzz

-Local, county and state government is a mess.
-While Birmingham is a liberal bastion and has reinvented itself after a painful and ugly past, politics and corruption can still be problematic and transplants are not as common as some other southern cities so the welcome may not be quite as warm.
+Local, county, and state governments are messy.
+While Birmingham is a liberal bastion and has reinvented itself after a painful and ugly past, politics and corruption can still be problematic, and transplants are not as common as in some other southern cities, so the welcome may not be quite as warm.
 But the summers certainly are hot and humid.
 If you get even just a little bit outside the city, life is going to slow to a Pabst-swilling crawl.

 B’ham is a city of distinctive neighborhoods—the bustling Southside with its towering buildings and the UAB campus; industrial downtown, now being renovated into lofts and cool restaurants; hipster-centric Avondale with its artisanal breweries and coffee shops all accessible by foot.

-With about a million people in the metro area and just over 200,000 in the city itself, Birmingham’s big enough to have an international airport, The Birmingham Museum of art and its own version of the High Line (Railroad Park) and a bustling food hall (Pitzitz.)
+With about a million people in the metro area and just over 200,000 in the city itself, Birmingham’s big enough to have an international airport, The Birmingham Museum of Art, and its own version of the High Line, Railroad Park, and a bustling food hall, The Pitzitz.
 It’s small enough to be much more affordable than Atlanta or New Orleans.
-A five to fifteen minute commute is about all you need to live, work and play in Birmingham.
+A five to fifteen-minute commute is about all you need to live, work, and play in Birmingham.

-If you want to check out all the shenanigans locals get up to here is the calendar of festivals and events: https://www.birminghamal.org/festivals-and-events/
+If you want to check out all the shenanigans locals get up to, here is the calendar of festivals and events.

 Why You Should Move Here Now?